Skip to main content

 What are laboratory animals?

-As well as conventional animals, Durham University houses some transgenic mice and fish - meaning, for example, they have been genetically modified to carry a ‘marker’ gene so that this gene can be studied more closely by scientists and possibly reduce the number of animals needed.
+As well as conventional animals, Durham University sometimes houses some transgenic mice and fish - meaning they have been genetically modified, for example to carry a ‘marker’ gene so that this gene can be studied more closely by scientists and possibly reduce the number of animals needed.

 Some animals have been bred selectively to express certain characteristics such as immune deficiencies, which allow the implantation of cells from other species without rejection, which is useful in studies of diseases such as cancer.